 The HRHN program targets probationers transitioning from camp to the community, as well as those on other supervision cases who are assessed as high risk.
-M any of these youths are gang involved, drug and alcohol users, and low academic performers and have multiple risk factors across multiple domains.
+Many of these youth have multiple risk factors across multiple domains.
 Offenders with these types of risk profiles are known to pose a high risk for committing new crimes on reentry to the community.
 The HRHN program employs three service components: home-based services for male participants, home-based services for female participants, and employment services for both male and female participants.
 The program goals are to

--improve school performance
+- -improve school performance

--strengthen the family
+- -strengthen the family

--strengthen parental skills
+- -strengthen parental skills

--link participants to job training and job placement.
+- -link participants to job training and job placement.

+- -provide prosocial activities in the community

-The HRHN program uses a specific, structured, and multimodal intervention approach (behavioral skill training across domains-family, peer, school, and neighborhood) and incorporates the phase model of Functional Family Therapy (FFT).
-Additionally, such programs as MST and multidimensional-treatment foster care (MTFC) place a strong emphasis on skill training for parents, monitoring peer associations, skill-building activities, and positive role modeling by adults in the probationer's social environment.
+The HRHN program uses a specific, structured, and multimodal intervention approach (behavioral skill training across domains-family, peer, school, and neighborhood) and incorporates the tenants of Functional Family Therapy (FFT).
+Additionally, such programs as MST place a strong emphasis on skill training for parents, monitoring peer associations, skill-building activities, and positive role modeling by adults in the probationer's social environment.

 The HRHN program consists of two components: a home-based component and a job-based component.
 A given individual can receive services from either component or from both.
 As the program name suggests, HRHN participants are in significant need of services and at high risk for delinquency.
 Thus, the program attempts to intervene intensely to mitigate risks and meet needs.
-As we discuss in Chapter Three, this makes HRHN one of the costlier JJCPA programs per capita.